75-Minute, Motorized French Quarter History Tour

-As you take in many of the sites on the French Quarter tour map below, you will see 100 images on your personal hi-def monitor.
-While interesting stories and facts about New Orleans will surely captivate and entertain you, the images will make New Orleans history come to life before your eyes!
+We will display 60 images on your personal hi-def monitor as you enjoy taking in and hearing about French Quarter history.
+Interesting stories and facts about New Orleans will captivate and entertain you, and the images will help bring New Orleans history to life.

 French Quarter History Tour Upper French Quarter Destinations:

 The Bourbon Orleans Hotel

-Your adventure begins when our vehicle arrives to meet you at the Bourbon Orleans Hotel located at 717 Orleans Street between Bourbon and Royal.
+Your adventure begins when you board our vehicle in front of the Bourbon Orleans Hotel located at 717 Orleans Street between Bourbon and Royal.
 The Bourbon Orleans is a significant historic site and a prime example of the importance of the French Period in New Orleans and Louisiana.
-There, you’ll board your “Time Machine” to begin your motorized journey.
+We’ll explain why it is one of the most interesting buildings in New Orleans as we journey to our next stop.

 French Quarter History Tour: The Gardette Le Pretre Mansion

-Your first stop will be to view the Gardette Le Petre Mansion for an engaging introduction to New Orleans folklore.
+Here, you will view the magnificent Gardette Le Petre Mansion and hear an engaging introduction to New Orleans folklore.

 French Quarter History Tour: J.B.
 Debois House